Best Crust For Sweet Potato Pie (Soul Food Approved)

 Black cooks mastered sweet potato pie by balancing restraint with richness.
 And that balance starts with the crust.
 Our pies are custard-based.
 Silky.
 Deeply spiced.
 Gently sweet.
 So the crust can’t compete… and it can’t overpower.
 It must support the filling without over-browning, over-baking, or turning tough.

 That’s why in my family’s trusted and tested Black Folks Sweet Potato Pie Recipe™, we do not blind-bake the crust.
 Blind baking risks an overcooked or burnt edge before the custard has time to set properly.
-We bake it together — filling and crust in harmony — low and steady.
+We bake it together, filling and crust in harmony, low and steady.
 Because good pie is about rhythm!
+And rhythm in baking means knowing when to let things cook together, not separately.

 What is the best crust for sweet potato pie?